orbatschow/website/docs/blog/memos/index.md

 ## Memos

-Structured note-taking is a pretty tough task on its own, there are a lot of Open-Source projects, that try to solve this in different ways.
+Structured note-taking is a pretty tough task on its own, there are a lot of opens-source projects, that try to solve this in different ways.
 You can find an up-to-date list of available projects on [GitHub](https://github.com/awesome-selfhosted/awesome-selfhosted#note-taking--editors).